July 15, 2024 by Bojana Krstic

 Why Should You Archive Email?

-There are several reasons for archiving emails:
+There are several reasons for archiving emails since this practice allows you to:

 • Stay compliant with federal and industry-specific regulations.